spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 An ice manufacturer picks this block as a good location for his new ice plant.
 The plant is built and becomes the ice distributing center for a large area.
 The delivery teams are stabled at the plant, and early each morning the rumbling of the wagons and the shouts of the teamsters make sleep for the nearby residents impossible.

 Added to this, there is the continuous noise arising from the operation of the plant.
-The en tiredistrict is now undesirable for residence purposes.
+The entire district is now undesirable for residence purposes[^unless-the-workers-can-live-there].
 Property values fall and other small shops and industries take advantage of the low prices to secure locations for their operations.

 The area becomes blighted.

 It is spoiled for residence use and being without railroad track facilities is of little value for industrial purposes.

+[^unless-the-workers-can-live-there]: Long commutes are expensive, harmful to the environment, pocketbook, and soul.
+How nice would it be to live next to where you work?
+If I read Illustration 4 with the perspective of someone who works at the ice plant, I would be a big fan of being able to live near where I worked.

 ### Illustration 5

 A ten story office and store building is erected at the corner of the best business block in the central business section of the city.
 The building is a financial success: the ground floor is rented for retail store purposes and the upper floors, being light and airy, bring good rentals.

 Its success, however, leads to the erection of a sixteen story building across the street from one of its frontages, a twenty story building across the street from the other frontage and of sixteen to twenty-four story buildings on both sides and in the rear.

-The offices being darkened by the higher buildings are forced to use artificial light throughout the entire day and are rentable only at a fraction of the former amounts.
+The offices, being darkened by the higher buildings are forced to use artificial light throughout the entire day and are rentable only at a fraction of the former amounts.

 The building no longer earns a fair return on the investment.
-As the competition in building height proceeds a large proportion of the office floors of each building in this entire section are so darkened as to make the returns from the rentals insufficient to cover the investment.
+As the competition in building height proceeds a large proportion of the office floors of each building in this entire section are so darkened as to make the returns from the rentals insufficient to cover the investment[^office-buildings].

 Unless office building heights are strictly limited the result is bound to be disastrous to the investors as well as injurious to the health and comfort of the clerks working in the darkened offices.

+[^office-buildings]: I laughed a little as I read this.
+I'm sure in 1922 a 20-story building was rather large and uncommon.
+I think we've all grown up with enough tall buildings that we can reject this assessment as categorically false, based on our lived experience.
+Every urban area has tall buildings (50 stories, 100 stories tall!) and the adjacent buildings go **up** in value, not down.

 ## WHAT ZONING IS AND DOES

+_Josh: We're getting closer to the author's revealing their true colors.
+Just keep in mind the authors have a strong preference to keep black people out of white neighborhoods._

-Zoning is a conscious, intelligent effort to direct the building of the city in accord with a well-considered plan.
+Zoning is a conscious, intelligent effort to direct the building of the city in accord with a well-considered plan[^conscious-intelligent-plan].
 Like good housekeeping it provides a place for everything and tries to keep everything in its place.
 Like good industrial management it plans for an orderly growth and expansion of the plant.

-Zoning divides the land area of the city into residence, business and industrial districts and prevents the erection of business and industrial buildings in the residence districts or of industrial buildings in the business districts.
+Zoning divides the land area of the city into residence, business and industrial districts and prevents the erection of business and industrial buildings in the residence districts or of industrial buildings in the business districts[^prohibit-businesses].

 Zoning prevents the development of great blighted areas near the heart of the city.
-Unless some definite limit is fixed to the distance to which business may spread out from the central business area one block after another is abandoned by the resident owners until great areas are affected that will never be needed for business and the typical blighted district results.
+Unless some definite limit is fixed to the distance to which business may spread out from the central business area one block after another is abandoned by the resident owners until great areas are affected that will never be needed for business and the typical blighted district results[^white-flight].

-St. Louis has one of the best examples of this wasteful development.
+St. Louis has one of the best examples of this wasteful development[^st-lewis].

 Zoning will centralize local business in well-defined local business centers.
 This will facilitate the transaction of business.
-It will improve land and rental values in the business sections, while at the same time conserving values in the residence sections.
+It will improve land and rental values in the business sections, while at the same time conserving values in the residence sections[^zoning-enforces-sprawl].

 Zoning will keep the apartments out of the private house sections.
 The coming of the apartment drives out the private home.
-Only by setting definite limits to the spread of the apartment can the city be preserved as a city of homes.
+Only by setting definite limits to the spread of the apartment can the city be preserved as a city of homes[^apartments-means-black-peaple].

-apartment can the city be preserved as a city of homes.

 Zoning will prevent congestion of population.
 In addition to confining tenement house construction to certain areas, zoning will prevent excessive crowding even in the tenement areas.
-This will be accomplished by requiring a minimum number of square feet of lot area for each family for which the tenement is arranged.
+This will be accomplished by requiring a minimum number of square feet of lot area for each family for which the tenement is arranged[^minimum-lot-size].

 Zoning is essential to preserve the morale of the various neighborhoods or communities into which the city is divided.
-Zoning creates confidence that the existing character of the neighborhood will be preserved.
+Zoning creates confidence that the existing character of the neighborhood will be preserved[^neighborhood-character].
 Such confidence is essential to the improvement of the area and to the maintenance of a vigorous civic pride and spirit.

 Zoning requires each owner so to use his property as not to injure his neighbor.
-Without zoning the individual owner is powerless to prevent the destruction of the value of his property.
+Without zoning the individual owner is powerless to prevent the destruction of the value of his property[^such-tricky-wording].
 Only by submitting to some restriction on his power to do with his own just as he pleases is he himself able to obtain protection.
 Zoning is a practical application of the Golden Rule to the use of property.

 Zoning enforces a certain degree of co-operation among property owners for their mutual advantage and protection.
 A certain degree of uniformity in the development of a block or area is beneficial to all owners.
 This is the meaning of restrictive covenants in all better-class residential developments.
 Zoning applies the principle of the restrictive covenant in so far as it can be used to promote public as distinct from purely private ends.